elastos/Elastos.Hive.DevDocs/tech/manual/source/api.rst

   }

 ===================
-/cluster/peers/add
+/peers/{peerID}
 ===================
-Add a node to the cluster
+Remove a cluster peer from the cluster.

+:METHOD:
+  DELETE

 .. list-table:: Arguments
    :widths: 15 10 10 30